 Founding Executive and Artistic Director, the Relâche Ensemble –

-During the twenty three years he served as founding executive and artistic director of Relâche (www.relache.org) the ensemble premiered over 400 new works including 200 commissioned specifically for the ensemble from composers stylistically diverse as Philip Glass, Lois V Vierk, John Cage, Arturo Marquez, Fred Ho, Claudio Triputti, Mary Ellen Childs, Michael Nyman, and George Russell.
+During the twenty three years I served as founding executive and artistic director of the Relâche Ensemble it premiered over 400 new works including 200 commissioned specifically for the ensemble from composers stylistically diverse as Philip Glass, Lois V Vierk, John Cage, Arturo Marquez, Fred Ho, Guy Klucevsek, Claudio Triputti, Mary Ellen Childs, Michael Nyman, and George Russell.
 These works were performed in Philadelphia and New York City and on tour in venues throughout the United States, Europe, South America, and the Far East.
 Many of these works have entered the repertoire of ensembles worldwide and been recorded by a variety of groups.
-Often he arranged residencies and lectures as part of these performances, produced recordings for National Public Radio, the Canadian Broadcasting System, the Australian Broadcasting System and a number of European radio and television networks.
-He produced five compact disc recordings for the Relâche Ensemble and numerous radio programs that were broadcast in Philadelphia and two nationally syndicated radio programs with support from the Corporation for Public Broadcasting.
-With a dedicated staff he created numerous educational-outreach programs to embrace the multi-ethnic population of Philadelphia and surrounding areas.
+Often, I arranged residencies and lectures as part of these performances, produced recordings for National Public Radio, the Canadian Broadcasting System, the Australian Broadcasting Corporation and a number of European radio and television networks.
+I have produced five compact disc recordings for the Relâche Ensemble and numerous radio programs that were broadcast in Philadelphia and two nationally syndicated radio programs with support from the Corporation for Public Broadcasting.
+With a dedicated staff I created numerous educational-outreach programs to embrace the multi-ethnic population of Philadelphia and surrounding areas.
 Among the programs created were:

-The Asian-American Youth Project – a series of outreach activities in partnership with Asian-American youth groups in Philadelphia with the eminent Chinese-American composer, performer, writer and lecturer, Fred Ho and the equally eminent Cambodian-American composer Chinary Ung.
+• The Asian-American Youth Project – a series of outreach activities in partnership with Asian-American youth groups in Philadelphia with the eminent Chinese-American composer, performer, writer and lecturer, the late Fred Ho and the equally eminent Cambodian-American composer Chinary Ung.

 Founding Executive Director for Music In Motion –